-Since graduating he has debuted in his first solo exhibition, ‘Alt Masc’ in the Lavit Gallery.
-This show challenged societies perception of the male role.
-The work featured a spectrum of queer men redefining the boundaries of the male identity.
-The individuals included in the figurative painting series are empowering an alternative version of man by embracing femininity.
-Sean Kissane, the Curator of exhibitions at Irish Museum of Modern Art was the guest speaker at the opening stating, “Stephen Doyle’s work takes the contemporary concerns of his generation – and using the traditional medium of portraiture has brought it right up to date and made it relevant to all of us.”
+One of his recent exhibitions was well-received, as Stephen Fry and Rory O’ Neill (aka Panti Bliss) quoted the show as ‘tragically necessary’ and ‘impressive’.
+Sean Kissane, the Curator of Exhibitions at the Irish Museum of Modern Art and guest speaker at the opening of his solo exhibition, ‘Alt Masc’, stated, ‘Doyle’s work takes the contemporary concerns of his generation – and using the traditional medium of portraiture has brought it right up to date and made it relevant to all of us’.

 By interweaving issues and themes around queer identity and culture through the portrayal of drag culture, Doyle uses an international language to speak about how contemporary society reacts and critically engages with perceptions of identity, its fluidity versus its rock-hard conventions, and the dangers still hidden in corrosive misconceptions.